wcarvalho/wcarvalho.github.io/index.md

-I earned my PhD at the University of Michigan, where I studied deep reinforcement learning with [Honglak Lee](https://web.eecs.umich.edu/~honglak/), [Satinder Singh](https://web.eecs.umich.edu/~baveja/), and [Richard Lewis](https://lsa.umich.edu/psych/people/faculty/rickl.html), and was supported by the NSF GRFP and a Rackham Merit Fellowship.
+I earned my Ph.D. at the University of Michigan, where I studied deep reinforcement learning with [Honglak Lee](https://web.eecs.umich.edu/~honglak/), [Satinder Singh](https://web.eecs.umich.edu/~baveja/), and [Richard Lewis](https://lsa.umich.edu/psych/people/faculty/rickl.html), and was supported by the NSF GRFP and a Rackham Merit Fellowship.
 During my PhD, I was fortunate to spend significant time at DeepMind working with [Murray Shanahan](https://www.doc.ic.ac.uk/~mpsha/), [Daniel Zoran](https://people.csail.mit.edu/danielzoran/), and [Danilo Rezende](https://danilorezende.com/about/).
-Prior to that, I earned an MS in CS at USC working with [Yan Liu](https://viterbi-web.usc.edu/~liu32/) on machine learning for healthcare, and a BS in Physics at Stony Brook University working with [Axel Drees](https://www.stonybrook.edu/commcms/nuclear-experiment/personal/axeldrees.html) on computational nuclear physics.
+Prior to that, I earned an M.S. in CS at USC working with [Yan Liu](https://viterbi-web.usc.edu/~liu32/) on machine learning for healthcare, and a B.S. in Physics at Stony Brook University working with [Axel Drees](https://www.stonybrook.edu/commcms/nuclear-experiment/personal/axeldrees.html) on computational nuclear physics.

 <!-- My name is Wilka[^1] Torrico De Carvalho and I am a Black & Hispanic, socially sensitive, aspiring cognitive scientist.
 My long-term goal is to develop theories for human learning and generalization.
 In particular, I'm interested in how we discover and exploit richly structured representations to enable sophisticated behavior and rapid adaptation.
 Some long-horizon goal-posts I've set to guide intermediary research and skill acquisition include: -->